asset-group/ghostsplice/README.md

 # GhostSplice - Cross-Channel Trust Fragmentation (Attack PoC)⚡

 Reference implementation of the cross-channel fragmentation attack from the ASSET Research Group.
-The companion write-up is *"The AI refused to steal our secrets.
+The companion write-up is *"The AI refused to steal the secrets.
 So we handed it a form."* See the full writeup in the [disclosure page](https://asset-group.github.io/disclosures/ghostsplice/).

 ![A malicious MCP server splits one instruction across three trusted channels.
 No fragment is dangerous alone; the agent fuses them and hands the attacker your secrets.](figures/attack-overview.png)